Skip to main content

 Can I install the Pentair Everpure H-300 myself?

 If you are comfortable with basic plumbing tasks, yes.
 The installation requires connecting to your cold water line under the sink, mounting the filter head, and drilling a hole in your sink or countertop for the dedicated faucet.
 Budget 1-2 hours for a DIY installation.
-If you are not comfortable drilling into your countertop, a plumber can typically complete the install in 30-60 minutes for $100-200.
+If you are not comfortable drilling into your countertop, a plumber can typically complete the install in 30-60 minutes for a modest service fee.

 How does the H-300 compare to the H-1200?

-The H-300 is a complete system ($505) with a single 300-gallon cartridge, while the H-1200 is a replacement cartridge set ($390) with twin cartridges totaling 1,000 gallons of capacity.
+The H-300 is a complete system with a single 300-gallon cartridge, while the H-1200 is a replacement cartridge set with twin cartridges totaling 1,000 gallons of capacity.
+The H-300 costs more upfront but includes everything — filter head, faucet, and hardware.
 The H-300 is the right choice if you are starting from scratch and need everything in one box.
 The H-1200 cartridges offer better long-term value with 3.3x the capacity per replacement cycle, but require the separate H-1200 filter head.

 Does the Everpure H-300 reduce PFAS and forever chemicals?